ccli8/NuMaker-mbed-ce-Cellular-example/README.md

 Before build the example, please notice

+1. For NB-IoT and Cat M1, please contact your service provider to get band information and use AT command to setup it.

+   For Taiwan example, it uses the band 1, 3, 8 and 28, you can refer the AT command document to do it.
+   1a.
+In BG96 case, you need to type below AT command to set band.
+         AT+QCFG="band",0,8000085,8000085,1
+       And after first time to register network, you still need type below AT command to save information.
+         AT+CFUN=0
+   1b.
+In SIM7020 case, you need to type below AT command to set band.
+         AT+CBAND=1,3,8,28

+   For Taiwan's CHT ISP example, it uses the Band 8, you can only set band 8 active.

-1. If run SIM7020, please use Mbed-OS 5.13.1 and later.
+2. If run SIM7020, please use Mbed-OS 5.13.1 and later.

-2. Add the cellular device support in mbed_app.json as below.
+3. Add the cellular device support in mbed_app.json as below.

    For SIMCOM SIM7020, please add the first two configurations.
 The drivers.uart-serial-rxbuf-size should be MAX_PACKET_SIZE*2+100.
     "target_overrides": {